zpoint/Redis-Internals/Object/list/list.md

 ![insert_middle2](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/list/insert_middle2.png)

-The data structure looks like std::dequeue in C++ in a way
+The implementation of `list` in redis looks like stl dequeue in C++ in a way

 #### delete

-there's a function `int quicklistDelRange(quicklist *quicklist, const long start, const long count)` defined in `redis/src/quicklist.c`, it will iterate over every nodes until everything in the range is deleted
+there's a function `int quicklistDelRange(quicklist *quicklist, const long start, const long count)` defined in `redis/src/quicklist.c`, it will iterate over every nodes and delegate the deletion to **ziplist** until everything in the range is deleted

 # read more
 * [redis quicklist](https://matt.sh/redis-quicklist)